 A concerted campaign by neo-Nazis to report the account tripped up Twitter’s automated safeguards and the account was disabled in the final days of 2017.
 The account by it’s nature sends very similarly worded tweets that: (a) mentioning the accounts of a troll, (b) warn it’s a troll account, (c) direct their warning to people the troll account has directed its tweets to.
 The trolls all blocked the bot so their own feeds didn’t fill up with its warning messages.
 Twitter closed the Impostor Buster account with the justification that, “A large number of people have blocked you in response to high volumes of untargeted, unsolicited, or duplicative content or engagements from your account”.

 Facebook has generally cleaned up such accounts within 2 or 3 days at most, and often within hours of us contacting them.
-Twitter clearly has a systemic problem given they were aware of the account, a leading civil rights organisation (the ADL) had advised them not to close it, they previously reinstated it… yet this still happened again and more than a week later, and despite coverage in the New York Times, it has not been resolved.
+Twitter clearly has a systemic problem given they were aware of the account, a leading civil rights organisation (the ADL) had advised them not to close it, they previously reinstated it… yet this still happened again and it has not been resolved more than a week later – despite coverage in the New York Times.

-In his New York Times article Yair Rosenberg contends that Impostor Buster played a vital role, a point on which we agree with him, but also that grassroots exposure of fake accounts and not top down bans by platforms are the way to tackle online Nazis – and on this point we disagree with him.
+In his New York Times article Yair Rosenberg contends that Impostor Buster played a vital role.
+On this we agree with him.
+He also argues that grassroots exposure of fake accounts, and not top down bans by platforms, are the way to tackle online Nazis.
+On this point we disagree with him.
 Rosenberg argues that given the terabytes of data on a platform like Twitter it is “unfeasible to expect them to effectively regulate their content”.
 That’s a little like arguing that in a large city it is impossible for police to be everywhere at once and prevent all crime, so we may as well disband the police force.
 It’s a flawed argument.
 On the technical side, the terabytes of data on Twitter are not a problem, if they were, Twitter wouldn’t be able to function.
 The argument is therefore flawed at the technical level as well.

 Please help us share this article: